yulkang/augment3D/readme.md

     import_mhd # Takes a long time, potentially hours to days
     ```

-4. Retrieve the data using `dataset` module.
+4. Retrieve the data using the module `datasets`.
 Positive samples are automatically augmented.

     ```python
     import datasets as ds